yuanxiaosc/Deep_dynamic_contextualized_word_representation/README.md

-# Deep_dynamic_word_representation
+# Deep_context_word_representation
-TensorFlow code and pre-trained models for DDWR
+TensorFlow code and pre-trained models for DCWR

 # Important explanation
 1. The method of the model is simple, only using the feed forward neural network with attention mechanism.